pwndbg/pwndbg/README.md

 # BETA SOFTWARE

 This is barely a beta.
+There are currently no versioned releases, only `master`.
+I push to master with impunity.
+There are no tests.
 If anything works at all, consider yourself lucky.

+Feature contributions and bugfixes are both very welcome :)

 # pwndbg